Koidu: Ethnicity

 Koidu town is one of the most ethnically diverse cities in Sierra Leone.
 Even though the city is home of the Kono people, members of all the country's other ethnic groups and most of the foreign diamond workers in the Kono District reside in the city.

 Health

-American aid workers helped rebuild the Koidu Government hospital, which has improved the previously alarming health situation in the town.
+American aid workers helped rebuild the Koidu Government Hospital, which has improved the previously alarming health situation in the town.
 Various other aid organizations, including the UN Refugee Agency, UNHCR and its partners, have helped drill wells, re-build clinics and schools and regenerate livelihoods in the area, as part of a programme to support the reintegration of Sierra Leoneans who returned after living for several years as refugees in neighbouring countries.

-Cultural
+Culture

 Media

 The local radio station in Koidu Town is the Eastern Radio 96.5.
 The Sierra Leone Broadcasting Corporation (SLBC) TV, and radio are on the air in the city.
 The BBC World Service, CNN International, and several other international stations are also on the air in the city on satellite.

 Sport

-Sierra Leone National Premier League club, the Diamond Stars is based in Koidu.
-The club represents the Kono District.